Reviews You Can Rely On

 Features

-One benefit of using a cycling computer is to monitor your training progress; many have features designed to help you work towards your fitness and training goals, and can be used in combination with other apps and devices to help you create and follow a training plan.
+One benefit of using a cycling computer is monitoring your training progress; many have features designed to help you work towards your fitness and training goals, and can be used in combination with other apps and devices to help you create and follow a training plan.
 Most GPS-enabled computers are compatible with ANT+ and/or Bluetooth Smart sensors to monitor heart rate, cadence, speed, and power.
 Sensors provide the user with real-time, quantifiable training information essential to improving performance.
 Some computers can program workouts or upload them from other apps like Training Peaks.
 If you have a Premium Strava account, Strava Live is a feature that takes your chosen Strava segments and provides prompts before, during, and after those segments so that you can monitor them as you go.
 Strava Live is now available on all GPS-enabled computers except the Edge Explore 2 in this review.

 Versatility